 Watching Konatsu’s performance in episode 4- which instantly became one of my favorite character moments in this anime- I realized that the rakugo performances in this anime have things to draw parallels to the character writing (the only other anime I can remember off the top of my head which integrates character writing into a performance so explicitly is Yuri!!
 On Ice).

-So I decided to start a short 3-post series in which I will talk about how I felt the performance was integrated into character expression in this anime.
+So I decided to start writing a post in which I will talk about how I felt the performance was integrated into character expression in this anime.
 If you haven’t watched Shouwa Genroku Rakugo Shinju (the first season)- this is a spoiler post.
 I will also say that most of this commentary is (sappy) speculative from my part; I haven’t read the manga, so I don’t know whether the manga is framed in the same way the anime was and I am not familiar with Shinichi Omata’s other works (I haven’t watched Sankarea) so my comments on his directing style may not be well-educated.

 Well enough of that disgustingly defensive dialogue, the performance that I will be talking (writing) about is Kikuhiko’s (Yakumo’s) performance of “Shinigami” in episode 10 of the first season.